“Attend the tale of Sweeney Todd,

 I have been a musical theatre lover all my life.
 I’ve seen dozens of shows and know as many soundtracks by heart– for a short time in my life I even moonlighted as a musical theatre critic for a magazine.
 Taking all that into consideration, it says a lot that Sweeney Todd is hands down my all-time favorite musical.
 It’s perfectly fitting to have my very first musical menu blog be Sweeney.
 While I’ve never had the pleasure of seeing the show live, I have seen Tim Burton’s movie adaptation three hundred times (give or take), and I watch the original filmed Broadway debut every now and then.

 It’s hard to know where to begin to tell you why I adore this musical so strongly, but I guess I’ll start here: it breaks the mold in just about every way.
 Typically, Broadway shows are filled to the brim with razzle dazzle– there is always choreography, sparkle, jazz hands, tap dance, show-stopping numbers, comedy, happy endings, false eyelashes, bright lights, and enormous smiles.
 There is nothing wrong with any of these things– they’re always a good time.
-And yet, one day in the eighty-somethings, Stephen Sondheim thought to himself, “I wonder if I can make a musical that will scare people.”
+And yet, one day in the nineteen-eighty-somethings, Stephen Sondheim thought to himself, “I wonder if I can make a musical that will scare people.”
 He subtracted each and every one of those shiny, time-tested elements, added a lot of fake blood and a depressed and bitter lead, and made absolute magic.

 This is a story about a barber-turned-prisoner-turned-serial killer-turned cannibal.
 It’s scary, unsettling, comically morbid, and at moments, endearing.
 Sweeney Todd was absolutely the first of its kind and to this day, there’s hardly anything like it.
-The main characters are both antagonists and protagonists all at once, and sometimes it’s hard not to root for the humorously sick and twisted pair.
+The main characters are both antagonists and protagonists all at once, and it’s almost hard not to root for the humorously sick and twisted pair.